 - The lessons in the instructional materials provide a Common Misconceptions section within each session that explains anticipated common misconceptions and includes support teachers can use to address misconceptions.
 Lesson 2, Session 2 guides and supports teachers in prompting students to check their explanations for the problem.
-In Lesson 8, Session 3, the resource provides a common misconception for the teacher at the beginning and in the Close section of the lesson. - The culmination of each unit includes a review with questions at varying depths of knowledge levels and a performance task.
+In Lesson 8, Session 3, the resource provides a common misconception for the teacher at the beginning and in the Close section of the lesson.
+The prompts guide teachers on what to listen for in student responses. - The culmination of each unit includes a review with questions at varying depths of knowledge levels and a performance task.
 The assessments include rationales for answer choices and the correct or possible answers, teacher guidance on implementing the performance task, scoring rubrics, and suggested activities for students to continue practicing or extending the content. - The Understanding Content Across Grades presentation provides insights into what students previously learned, current learning, and future learning.
 The materials include common error insights and provide teacher guidance on supporting students to correct errors before they create misconceptions.